linuxcaffe/tw-agenda-hook/README.md

 - if it has no sched:date, but a due:date, it's the due:date
 - if no due:date, but an until:date, it's the until:date
 - if it has no until:date, but a wait:date, it's the wait:date
-- if no way:date (or any of the others) it has no effective date at all The hook script regenerates the date:date (if needed) on-modify and on-add, keeping the effective-date up-to-date.
+- if no wait:date (or any of the others) it has no effective date at all, the uda is cleared.
+The hook script regenerates the date:date (if needed) on-modify and on-add, keeping the effective-date up-to-date.

 In order to regenerate the effective date uda for every task in your data, an external (non-hook) script could be run occasionally, to reset older tasks, or anything that might have slipped through the cracks.